 Schedule assistance ahead of time

-If installation assistance for the OmniBridge is needed, please schedule ahead of time to reserve a block with an engineer.
+If installation assistance for the OmniBridge is needed, please schedule ahead of time.

 Schedule the installation a few days ahead: